Edmond DE Rothschild Holding S.A. Sells 4,014 Shares of The Estée Lauder Companies Inc. (NYSE:EL)

-Other hedge funds also recently bought and sold shares of the company.
-IFP Advisors Inc boosted its position in shares of Estée Lauder Companies by 45.4% in the third quarter.
+A number of other institutional investors have also recently bought and sold shares of the business.
+IFP Advisors Inc grew its position in shares of Estée Lauder Companies by 45.4% during the 3rd quarter.
 IFP Advisors Inc now owns 1,422 shares of the company’s stock valued at $225,000 after acquiring an additional 444 shares during the period.
-Nicolet Advisory Services LLC acquired a new stake in Estée Lauder Companies during the third quarter worth about $220,000.
-NorthRock Partners LLC increased its stake in Estée Lauder Companies by 14.1% during the third quarter.
+Nicolet Advisory Services LLC bought a new position in shares of Estée Lauder Companies during the 3rd quarter valued at approximately $220,000.
+NorthRock Partners LLC grew its position in shares of Estée Lauder Companies by 14.1% during the 3rd quarter.
 NorthRock Partners LLC now owns 1,957 shares of the company’s stock valued at $423,000 after acquiring an additional 242 shares during the period.
-Prime Capital Investment Advisors LLC raised its holdings in Estée Lauder Companies by 63.5% in the 4th quarter.
-Prime Capital Investment Advisors LLC now owns 3,435 shares of the company’s stock valued at $852,000 after acquiring an additional 1,334 shares in the last quarter.
-Finally, Hollencrest Capital Management bought a new stake in shares of Estée Lauder Companies in the 4th quarter worth approximately $74,000.
-55.74% of the stock is currently owned by institutional investors.
+Prime Capital Investment Advisors LLC grew its position in shares of Estée Lauder Companies by 63.5% during the 4th quarter.
+Prime Capital Investment Advisors LLC now owns 3,435 shares of the company’s stock valued at $852,000 after acquiring an additional 1,334 shares during the period.
+Finally, Hollencrest Capital Management bought a new position in shares of Estée Lauder Companies during the 4th quarter worth $74,000.
+Institutional investors own 55.74% of the company’s stock.

 Estée Lauder Companies Dividend Announcement

-The business also recently disclosed a quarterly dividend, which will be paid on Thursday, June 15th.
-Stockholders of record on Wednesday, May 31st will be issued a $0.66 dividend.
-This represents a $2.64 annualized dividend and a dividend yield of 1.31%.
-The ex-dividend date is Tuesday, May 30th.
-Estée Lauder Companies’s payout ratio is 87.71%.
+The company also recently declared a quarterly dividend, which will be paid on Thursday, June 15th.
+Investors of record on Wednesday, May 31st will be issued a dividend of $0.66 per share.
+The ex-dividend date of this dividend is Tuesday, May 30th.
+This represents a $2.64 dividend on an annualized basis and a yield of 1.31%.
+Estée Lauder Companies’s dividend payout ratio is currently 87.71%.

-EL has been the topic of a number of research reports.
-Cowen assumed coverage on Estée Lauder Companies in a research report on Tuesday, March 14th.
-They set a “buy” rating and a $280.00 price objective on the stock.
-Raymond James reduced their price objective on shares of Estée Lauder Companies from $315.00 to $240.00 in a report on Thursday, May 4th.
-Royal Bank of Canada reduced their price objective on shares of Estée Lauder Companies from $290.00 to $265.00 in a report on Thursday, May 4th.
-TD Cowen started coverage on shares of Estée Lauder Companies in a report on Tuesday, March 14th.
-They set an “outperform” rating for the company.
-Finally, Citigroup reduced their price objective on shares of Estée Lauder Companies from $295.00 to $240.00 in a report on Thursday, May 4th.
-One research analyst has rated the stock with a sell rating, six have assigned a hold rating, eighteen have issued a buy rating and one has assigned a strong buy rating to the company’s stock.
-According to MarketBeat, the company has a consensus rating of “Moderate Buy” and an average target price of $264.21.
+Several research firms have commented on EL.
+Telsey Advisory Group upped their price objective on shares of Estée Lauder Companies from $305.00 to $320.00 and gave the company an “outperform” rating in a report on Friday, February 3rd.
+Citigroup cut their price objective on shares of Estée Lauder Companies from $295.00 to $240.00 in a report on Thursday, May 4th.
+Deutsche Bank Aktiengesellschaft dropped their target price on Estée Lauder Companies from $300.00 to $288.00 in a research report on Monday, March 20th.
+Barclays decreased their price objective on Estée Lauder Companies from $287.00 to $230.00 in a research note on Friday, May 5th.
+Finally, 22nd Century Group restated a “maintains” rating on shares of Estée Lauder Companies in a research note on Tuesday.
+One analyst has rated the stock with a sell rating, six have assigned a hold rating, eighteen have given a buy rating and one has given a strong buy rating to the company.
+According to MarketBeat, Estée Lauder Companies currently has a consensus rating of “Moderate Buy” and a consensus target price of $264.21.

 About Estée Lauder Companies